walles/numbervaders/README.md

 * Adapt challenges font size to screen
 * Profile game for memory allocations
 * Profile game for CPU usage while drawing
+* Profile game for memory allocations on an actual 10" tablet
+* Profile game for CPU usage on an actual 10" tablet
 * Hide controls by default so that we get the full-screen experience, good for production.
 Verify that we can easily show the controls when they are hidden.